Novartis/EQP-QM/README.txt

+EQP-QM is a RNA-seq quantification module which uses SAM/BAM genome alignment files as input and creates gene, exon, and junctions counts.

 1. Installation of EQP-QM

-For the installation of EQP-QM you just need to copy the files and directories in this directory into a directory that is contained in your PATH environment variable (or add this directory to your PATH).
+For the installation of EQP-QM just copy the files and directories in this directory into a directory that is contained in your PATH environment variable (or add this directory to your PATH).
 Please note that the relative directory structure of this directory must be